lbechberger/MLinPractice/README.md

 The preprocessing steps to take can be configured with the following flags:
 - `-c` or `--clean`: A new column "cleaned" is created, where all tweets are free of punctuation, just in lowercase, tokenized, all stopwords are removed and all words are stemmed.

-All preprocessing steps are implemented separtely and could be used as well so.
+All preprocessing steps are implemented separately and could be used like that as well.
 However, in this example they are just used in combination.

 Moreover, the script accepts the following optional parameters:
 - `-e` or `--export` gives the path to a pickle file where an sklearn pipeline of the different preprocessing steps will be stored for later usage.